ministryofjustice/analytical-platform-dashboard-service/README.md

 ### Database for local development

-You will need postgresql installed and running, then create the database with:
+You will need PostgreSQL installed and running, then create the database with:

 ```sh
 createdb dashboard_service